infiniband-radar/infiniband-radar-web/README.md

 # InfiniBand Radar Client & API Server

-If you have any questions please [open an issue](https://github.com/infiniband-radar/infiniband-radar-daemon/issues)
+If you have any questions please [open an issue](https://github.com/infiniband-radar/infiniband-radar-daemon/issues).

 This repository contains the web interface and API server.
 The API and WebClient **can be run on a server that is not connected to the InfiniBand**.
 To run a complete setup you need to install the [daemon](https://github.com/infiniband-radar/infiniband-radar-daemon) on a server that is connected to a InfiniBand fabric.

 ![InfiniBand-Radar](./screenshot1.png)

-## Requirements:
+## Requirements
  - A folder with SSL files called `cert.pem` and `key.pem`
  - docker >= 17.05 and [docker-compose](https://github.com/docker/compose/releases)
  - Ports 80 and 443 available

-## Start a fresh installation:
+## Start a fresh installation
 1. Clone this repo
 2. Copy the `*.template.json` to `*.json` from `./config` and edit them to your needs
 3. Share the server keys with your daemon config